For a faster, more profitable home sale

 Focal points should be highlighted in every room of your house when staging your home for sale.
-Your goal is to enhance and draw attention to the special features of your house design, so buyers will fall in love with your home.
+Your goal is to draw attention to the special architectural features, so buyers will fall in love with your home.

-Typically, when you enter a room, your eye is immediately drawn to one feature that stands out.
-It might be a window with a breathtaking view, dramatic architectural design, a spiral staircase, a beautiful french door, or a lovely fireplace.
+Typically, when you enter a room, your eye is drawn to at least one feature that stands out.
+It might be a window with a breathtaking view, an architectural feature like a spiral staircase, beautiful French doors or a lovely fireplace.

 The placement of furniture and accessories should be arranged to draw attention to focal points.